xiezhq/ISEScan/README.md

     * E-value: the best E-value among all IS copies for the same IS element, the smaller the better
     * E-value4copy: the E-value of the reported IS copy, the smaller the better
       * Note: the E-value is the E-value returned by hmmer when searching profile HMMs against proteome translated from a genome sequence
+    * type: type of IS element copy, 'c' for complete IS element and 'p' for partial IS element
     * ov: ov number returned by hmmer search
     * tir: terminal inverted repeat sequences